Winix 5500-2 Specification

-Winix 5300-2A slightly lower tier model, Winix 5300-2 is cheaper but not by a lot accounting both models online price.
-The downfall is the lower grade Odor control carbon pre-filter that in theory is less effective than Advanced Granular Carbon Filter.
-The rest of the design and specification is identical.
+Winix 5300-2A slightly lower tier model, Winix 5300-2 is cheaper than 5500-2 but not by a whole lot.
+The trade-off is the lower grade carbon pre-filter that in theory is less effective than AOC Carbon Filter.
+The rest from design to specification is identical.

-Holmes HAP8650B-UAn unorthodox choice, Holmes HAP8650B-U only cost around half of what 5500-2 is priced with identical purifying coverage and CADR output.
-What's lacking is the PlasmaWave tech and other convenience features such as air quality display and Auto mode.
+Holmes HAP8650B-UAn unorthodox choice, Holmes HAP8650B-U only cost around half of what 5500-2 is putting on.
+For that, you'll still get an identical purifying coverage and CADR output.
+What's missing from 5500-2 is PlasmaWave tech and practical features e.g. AQ sensor, Auto mode.

-Coway AP-1512HH MightyVoted the best air purifier by our peers, Coway AP-1512HH Mighty is only a tad more expensive but in return, you get a slightly better purifying coverage, CADR, and lower maintenance cost.
+Coway AP-1512HH MightyVoted the best air purifier by our peers, Coway Mighty is only a tad more expensive than 5500-2.
+In return, you get a slightly better purifying, CADR, and lower maintenance cost.
 Coway Mighty also comes with PlasmaWave technology equivalent Vital ionizer.